dllargent/mediaComp/Documentation/README.md

 ## Media Functions.pdf & MediaFunctions.docx

-These contain a list of all functions included in the library, their parameters and return values, and examples on how to implement them.
+These contain a list of all functions included in the library, their parameters and return values, and examples of how to implement them.

 ## Thonny Configuration.docx